Fake psychiatrist who forged US degree says he was qualified for Waikato Hospital job

 Siddiqui's forged documents included a State of Illinois Department of Financial and Professional Regulation certificate licence and an ABPN certificate to obtain a NZ Medical Council vocational licence.

-During the court case, Siddiqui was remanded in custody since December 2015 after he was arrested at Auckland International Airport seemingly trying to flee the country.
+During the court case, Siddiqui was remanded in custody from December 2015 after he was arrested at Auckland International Airport seemingly trying to flee the country.

 Despite earlier surrendering his passport to New Zealand authorities he was able to obtain a new passport and bought a one-way ticket to Houston.